Bunratty Folk Park

 Our Viking Playground is a firm favourite with little visitors.
 Located just off the Village Street, the playground features:

-• Ice Cream Hut (In operation during high season only)
+- Ice Cream Hut (In operation April - September only)

 In addition, the playground is located right next to Míde and RIan, our beloved Irish Wolfhounds' paddock.
 Children adore it, and so do their delighted parents.